How to Enable or Disable Cellular Use in Windows 11

 - Press the Windows key, type

-HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WcmSvc\CellularFailover - If you do not see the
+HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WcmSvc\CellularFailover - If the folder is missing, right-click

 AllowFailover. - Double-click